otrv4/otrv4/otrv4.md

   * Use the received value of r to decrypt the value of gx received in the D-H Commit Message, and verify the hash therein.
   * Decrypt the encrypted signature, and verify the signature and the MACs.
 If everything checks out:

     * Reply with a Signature Message.
     * Transition authstate to `AUTHSTATE_NONE`.
     * Transition msgstate to `MSGSTATE_ENCRYPTED`.
     * If there is a recent stored message, encrypt it and send it as a Data Message.

+  * Otherwise:

-  * Otherwise, ignore the message.
+    * Ignore the message.

 If authstate is `AUTHSTATE_NONE`, `AUTHSTATE_AWAITING_DHKEY` or `AUTHSTATE_AWAITING_SIG`: